Madison Reads Leopold

 First published in 1949, A Sand County Almanac has prompted generations of people to take better notice—and care—of the natural environment.
 Leopold Weekend in Wisconsin began in Lodi in 2000, and in 2006 it became a designated state observance.
 It is held the first weekend in March to recognize when Leopold finished the foreword to A Sand County Almanac, which he appended with the date “4th March, 1948.”
 It was Leopold’s last writing for the work, since he died unexpectedly six weeks later.

-A full schedule of readers and essays is posted on the Madison Reads Leopold webpage.
-Reading times are approximate; listeners wishing to hear a particular reader should arrive at least 10 minutes before the scheduled time.
+A full schedule of readers and essays will be posted on the Madison Reads Leopold webpage.